Emil-H-Uhlin/java-enums/README.md

 provide the character with bonus attributes which assists in scaling the character DPS.

+##### Requirements
+- Various _character classes_ having attributes which increase at different rates as the character gains levels.
+- _Equipment_, such as armor and weapons, that characters can equip.
+The equipped items will alter the power of the character, causing it to deal more damage and be able to survive longer.
+Certain characters can equip certain item types.
+- _Custom exceptions._ There are two custom exceptions you are required to write.
+- _Full test coverage of the functionality._ Some testing data is provided, it can be used to complete the assignment in a test-driven development manner.

 ### Character classes
 I first implemented character classes as their own classes inheriting from an abstract super-class `Hero.java`.
 I realised that creating new characters would